-One of the main things we consider when investing our clients hard-earned capital is the amount of risk, or volatility, they can emotionally handle.
+One of the main things we consider when investing our clients hard-earned capital is the amount of volatility they can emotionally handle.

-The graph above finely illustrates the range of compound annual returns for stocks/equities (or the great companies of the world); bonds (debt); and cash over one, five, and 20-year holding periods.
+The graph below finely illustrates the range of compound annual returns for stocks/equities (or the great companies of the world); bonds (debt); and cash over one, five, and 20-year holding periods.

 On an annual basis, since 1926, the returns of large-company equities have ranged from a high of 54% to a low of –43%.

 The average returns range from 29% to –12% over five-year periods, and between 18% and 3% over 20-year periods.
 During the worst 20-year holding period for the equities, since 1926, equities still posted a positive 20-year compound annual return.

 We’ll repeat that.
 Even during the worst recorded 20-year holding period for equities, since 1926, they still posted a positive compound return ………

 At Longhurst, we build investment portfolios designed to serve your financial plan.
 These portfolios will provide you with the greatest opportunity to achieve and maintain financial independence; retain comfort and dignity during retirement; and with hope, leave a meaningful legacy behind for your loved ones.